 All Thomas Edison State University students who graduate from advanced-level degree programs will be able to:

-- Apply in-depth knowledge of the current major questions, theories, debates and methodologies in their field or profession.
+- Apply in-depth knowledge of the current major questions, theories and debates and methodologies in their field or profession.

 - Use critical-thinking, reflective and research skills to evaluate theory to make informed decisions and improve practice in their field.

 - Communicate effectively to positively impact an organization, field, or profession.

 - Apply ethical principles and theories in research, evaluation, organizational culture, and communities.

 - Interpret cultural influences in organization and community decision making.

 - Create sophisticated arguments supported by quantitative evidence.